 Children in Museums Award 2021

-Hands On! & EMA are looking for exceptional and excellent children’s & family exhibition programmes!
+Hands On! & EMA were looking for exceptional and excellent children’s & family exhibition programmes!

 Applications are welcomed from children’s museums; from education, children’s and youth departments in museums; science centres; and from other cultural institutions with a particular emphasis on children’s programming.
 Museums may be long-established or recently opened.
 Candidates can compete as such or apply with a special (temporary) programme or exhibition.
 The project entered for the Award, must be current and available for viewing in the judging year, i.e. between 1 March and 30 June 2021

 Nominees are normally visited in person by judges to ensure that the applicants get the opportunity to discuss everything they feel important for the understanding of the nomination.
 However, because of the ongoing unpredictable Covid-19 pandemic situation the nominees need to be prepared for possible digital and virtual judging.
 This will not affect the criteria of the award.